Mulgrave, Victoria: Present day

 Mulgrave is one of the few Melbourne suburbs split into two distinct areas, with each sharing the common name but not prefixing it with 'East' or 'West'.
 This came about as a result of the renaming of parts of Mulgrave to Wheelers Hill, Victoria in the late 1990s.
 So separated by distance are the two parts that a group local residents from the South Eastern area campaigned, albeit unsuccessfully, in 2004 to have the area renamed to Waverley Park, Victoria.

 Mulgrave is now best known for Jacksons Road, which runs through the eastern part of the suburb.
 Jacksons Road is familiar to many Melburnians due to the Jacksons Road Interchange with the Monash Freeway.
 The Jacksons Road Interchange is a VicRoads timing point for traffic travelling to/from the city.

 Jacksons Road is a common point of reference for radio news traffic reports when broadcasting travel times into/from the city travelling on the Monash Freeway.
 Other major points of interest in Mulgrave are the Waverley Gardens Shopping Centre, the Village Green Hotel on the south-west corner of Springvale and Ferntree Gully Roads, the Sunday Mulgrave Farmers' Market on the corner of Jacksons and Wellington Roads, and the former Waverley Park AFL/VFL football ground, now a redeveloped housing estate.

 Transport

 Metropolitan buses run through this area as well as two popular SmartBus routes and the original hourly services.
-Most of these bus routes are run by Grenda's Bus Services, now Ventura Bus Lines.
+Most of these bus routes are run by Ventura Bus Lines.

 Sport

-The suburb has multiple Australian Rules football teams, The Mulgrave Lions, competing in the local Eastern Football League and the Mazenod Old Collegians FC competing in the Victorian Amateur Football Association.

-There is also a Mulgrave Cricket Club and a Mulgrave Junior Cricket Club as well as the Mazenod Cricket Club which both compete in the Eastern Cricket Association.
-Mulgrave Cricket Club also competes in the southern churches and district association.

-The Mulgrave Lions and the Mulgrave Cricket Club share Mulgrave Reserve, off Garnett Road, as their home ground.
-There is also the St Pauls Cricket Club and the Wellington Tennis Club at Southern Reserve on Police Road, as well as the Mulgrave Country Club Cricket club located at Wellington Reserve.